smartdevicelink/sdl_core_documentation/docs/Software Architecture Document/Components View/index.md

   - *Interfaces*
     -   Does not provide any external interfaces
   - *Behavior*
-    - ***Life Cycle*** creates all available in system components according configuration, binds components to components and starts each component internal routines.
+    - ***Life Cycle*** creates all available in system components according to configuration, binds components to components, and starts each component's internal routines.
   - *Constraints*
     - *N/A*